Portuguese Air Force: Recent

-In the early 2019, the FAP received its first AW 119 Koala helicopters, acquired to replace the Alouette III in the training and SAR roles.
-Besides the AW 119 Koala, there are also plans to acquire armed helicopters to be used in the Army cooperation role.
-In July 2019, the Portuguese Government confirmed the order of five Embraer KC-390 jet-powered transport aircraft, which will start to replace the C-130 aircraft from 2023.
+In the early 2019, the FAP received its first AW 119 Koala helicopters, acquired to replace the Alouette III in the training, SAR and wildfire fighting.
+In 2023, Sikorsky UH-60 Black Hawk helicopters were also acquired for the SAR and wildfire fighting roles.
+There are also plans to acquire armed helicopters to be used in the support of the Army and counter-insurgency aircraft to be used in the support of the Portuguese forces engaged in international peace enforcement operations.
+In 2023, the FAP received the first of its Embraer KC-390 jet-powered transport aircraft, which will gradually replace the C-130 aircraft.